 This is a highly personal decision.
 I have taught it and delayed teaching it over the course of our homeschool journey.
 Many parents of dyslexics find that grammar concepts just don’t stick.
 You have to weigh for yourself whether teaching grammar is important enough to warrant the extra time commitment it will take to teach against the benefits.

-Best Grammar Programs for the Elementary Years
+Best Grammar Curriculum for the Elementary Years

 Winston Grammar: Colorful, hands-on grammar instruction.